 We can awaken and liberate consciousness from its conditions: pride, hate, greed, avarice, and the infernal qualities known in some traditions as sins or defects.
 Or we can strengthen our cage: our animalistic qualities of gluttony, aggression, and destruction.
 The choice is ours based on our behavior.

 Look at humanity!
 What path has it chosen?
 Have you ever reflected on this?
-With world-wide acts of prostitution, adultery, degeneration; wars emerging here, there, and everyone, are the signs not clear for us?
+With world-wide acts of prostitution, adultery, degeneration; wars emerging here, there, and everywhere, are the signs not clear for us?
 Human beings are worse off than they have ever been, which is why many artists have depicted this spiritual dilemma of “To be or not to be” by painting the Last Judgment.

 As you see in this image, Christ above represents the highest aspect of consciousness or divinity that we can aspire to within ourselves.
 To his right are those souls who know how to obey divine laws, thereby developing peace, happiness, compassion, conscious love, charity, and faith.
 They ascend up the steps into the temples of the sacred mysteries.